Second-Order Regular Variation and Second-Order Approximation of Hawkes Processes: Some properties of regular variation and -variation

 \section{Some properties of regular variation and $\Pi$-variation}

 In this appendix, we provide several results on regular variation and $\Pi$-variation that are used in this paper.
 The reader is encouraged to refer to the monographs \cite{BinghamGoldieTeugels1987, DeHaanFerreira2006, Resnick2007} for more detailed and extensive results.
+We assume all functions in this appendix are locally integrable; since we are only interested in their behavior at infinity, we assume integrability on intervals including $0$ as well.